matej/homebridge-nilan/README.md

 # Disclaimer

-The plugin is based on the open Nilan Modbus protocol and only accesses user-level registers access without needing any privileged access.
-While the plugin was extensively tested on the author's own setup, there is no guarantees given that the it will perform without issues in other environments.
+The plugin is based on the open Nilan Modbus protocol and only accesses user-level registers without needing any privileged access.
+While the plugin was extensively tested on the authors own hardware, there is no guarantees given that the it will perform without issues in other environments.
 Please proceed at your own risk.

 This plugin, or it's author is in no way associated with Nilan A/S.

-Nilan is a registered trademark belonging to [Nilan A/S]((https://www.nilan.dk)).
+Nilan is a registered trademark of [Nilan A/S]((https://www.nilan.dk)).